madalinbartos/daizal/README.md

 ## Getting Started
 To get started with Daizal, clone the repository, and then follow these steps:

-### Frontend
-1. Navigate to the `frontend` directory.
-2. Install the necessary dependencies using `yarn install`.
-3. Run the frontend app using `yarn dev`.
-4. Access the app in your browser at https://localhost:3000.

-### Backend
+### Backend (server)
-1. Navigate to the `backend` directory.
+- Navigate to the `server` directory.
-2. Install the necessary dependencies using `yarn install`.
+- Install the necessary dependencies using `yarn install`.
-3. Create a `.env` file in the backend directory with your environment variables based on the `.env.example` file.
+- Create a `.env` file with your environment variables based on the `.env.example` file.
-4. Set up a PostgreSQL server with the configuration from `ormconfig.json`.
+- Set up a PostgreSQL server with the configuration from `ormconfig.json`.
-5. Set up a Redis server.
+- Set up a Redis server.
+- Build the app using `yarn build`.
-6. Run database migrations using `yarn typeorm migration:run`.
+- Run database migrations using `yarn typeorm migration:run`.
+- Start the app using `yarn dev`.

+### Frontend (client)
+- Navigate to the `client` directory.
+- Install the necessary dependencies using `yarn install`.
-7. Start the app using `yarn dev`.
+- Start the app using `yarn dev`.
+- Access the app in your browser at https://localhost:3000.

 ## License
 This project is licensed under the [MIT License](LICENSE).